otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ## Exercises

-> **Note:** Complete as many tasks as you can.
-If short on time, prioritise earlier tasks.

 ### AI Usage Guidelines

-AI tools are encouraged but use them critically:

-- Refine your prompts - vague prompts yield vague responses
-- Don't blindly trust AI output - validate and do additional research
-- Acknowledge AI usage at the top of any AI-assisted file using this JSDoc comment:
+Acknowledge AI usage at the top of any AI-assisted file:

 ```js
 /**